cosmos/cosmos-sdk/docs/validators/validator-setup.md

 ### Create Your Validator

-Your `cosmosvalpub` can be used to create a new validator by staking tokens.
+Your `cosmosconspub` can be used to create a new validator by staking tokens.
 You can find your validator pubkey by running:

 ```bash
 gaiad tendermint show-validator